 Yes, contact your Wayne Dalton dealer to determine impact-resistant window availability and your local building official for code requirements.

 Look for the garage door label showing the wind rating.
 Additional information about the Florida code can be found through the Florida Building Commission.

 A qualified design professional such as an architect, structural engineer, or contractor should be consulted to determine if the building frame is adequate to support the loads.

-Windows have no effect on the design wind pressures except in wind-borne debris regions.
-In wind-borne debris regions, all windows (including windows in a garage door) must be impact resistant or protected with an impact resistant covering unless the structure is designed as a partially enclosed structure.
+Windows has no effect on the design wind pressures except in wind-borne debris regions.
+In wind-borne debris regions, all windows must be impact resistant or protected with an impact-resistant covering unless the structure is designed as a partially enclosed structure.

 Refer to the Wayne Dalton Jamb Connection Supplement for detailed information.
 DASMA Technical Data Sheet TDS-161 may also be used to determine how to attach garage door jambs to building framing.

-A wind loaded garage door is designed with specific components, such as track, jamb brackets, hinges, rollers and reinforcing struts that meet designated design wind pressures.
-All of these components, along with the door sections comprise a complete wind resistive system.
+No, you cannot add components from the original door installation.
+Adding components can add weight and overload the counterbalance system.
+A wind load-rated garage door is designed with specific components, such as track, jamb brackets, hinges, rollers and reinforcing struts that meet designated design wind pressures.
+All these components, along with the door sections may compromise the wind-resistive design.

 Active systems are any type of reinforcing system used on a garage door that requires action by the homeowner or end user to resist high wind events.
 Most jurisdictions in hurricane-prone regions accept active systems, but some do not.
 Check with your local building official for requirements in your area.

 • Partially enclosed structures are structures that are assumed to have a certain percentage of openings (such as broken windows) during a storm event.
 Under this assumption, the pressure inside a structure increases dramatically.
 This causes an increase in the design pressures on exterior walls as well.